andreykobal/opbnb-ai-nft-avatars/README.md

 ## Acknowledgements

-We would like to express our gratitude to the open-source community for their valuable contributions and the resources that helped in the development of Adventure Game Template.
+We would like to express our gratitude to the open-source community for their valuable contributions and the resources that helped in the development of Interactive AI NFT Avatars.

 If you have any questions or encounter any issues, please don't hesitate to reach out.
-Enjoy playing Adventure Game Template!
+Enjoy playing Interactive AI NFT Avatars!